Atypon-OpenSource/manuscripts-quarterback/README.md

 Finally, you should install `pnpm` globally if haven't already: `npm i -g pnpm`.

+### Examples packages

+`examples-packages` contain a prototype setup with Manuscript editor that closely follows the track changes implementation in `@manuscripts/manuscript-frontend`.
+It also includes an example Yjs server that uses Redis persistence.

 1. Install all dependencies: `pnpm i -r`
-3. Start the databases: `docker-compose up -d postgres redis`
+2. Start the databases: `docker-compose up -d postgres redis`
+3. Initialize example database: `./scripts.sh db:init-ex`
-4. Copy the environment variables: `cp ./packages/api/.example-env ./packages/api/.env && cp ./packages/collab/.example-env ./packages/collab/.env && cp ./packages/db/.example-env ./packages/db/.env && cp ./packages/example-app/.example-env ./packages/example-app/.env`
+4. Copy the environment variables: `cp ./examples-packages/api/.example-env ./examples-packages/api/.env && cp ./examples-packages/collab/.example-env ./examples-packages/collab/.env && cp ./examples-packages/db/.example-env ./examples-packages/db/.env && cp ./examples-packages/example-app/.example-env ./examples-packages/example-app/.env`
 5. Migrate the database: `pnpm run migrate --filter @manuscripts/examples-track-db`
 6. And seed it with test data: `pnpm run seed --filter @manuscripts/examples-track-db`
 7. Build the external manuscripts packages: `pnpm build`
-8. Start the app in http://localhost:4600: `pnpm start`.
-Or you can also start them as groups: `pnpm utils` `pnpm api` `pnpm client`
+8. Start the example app in http://localhost:4600: `pnpm ex:start`.
+However since the packages are created out of order, you may have to rerun the command multiple times.
+Other option is first run `pnpm ex:utils` a few times until the errors are gone.
+Then in another terminals `pnpm ex:api` and `pnpm ex:client`.

-NOTE: The `pnpm start` command will fail the first couple of times due to the fact the packages are not built in the correct order.
-Meaning some packages are missing when you execute `watch` in some other package eg `quarterback-editor`.

 Also, if you were to remove a package inside `packages` the node_modules in the other packages that import it must be deleted (even after you do `pnpm i`).
 The symlinks are not always removed properly it seems.

+### Quarterback packages

+`quarterback-packages` includes the deployed packages that are used in Manuscripts app.

+1. Copy the environment variables: `cp ./quarterback-packages/api/.example-env ./quarterback-packages/api/.env && cp ./quarterback-packages/db/.example-env ./quarterback-packages/db/.env`
+2. Migrate the database: `pnpm run migrate --filter @manuscripts/quarterback-db`
+3. Bundle the libraries and start the Quarterback API at http://localhost:5500 with: `pnpm start`

 ## Commands